-Any person who accesses Trine information is required to be enrolled in Duo Two Factor Authentication.
-If a person does not have a mobile device, desk phone, or other device to receive authentication prompts, a token will be provided.
+Any person who accesses Trine information is required to be enrolled in Trine's Two Factor Authentication.
+If a person does not have a mobile device, desk phone, or other device to receive authentication prompts, a token can be purchased from the IT department.